 On the last day of winter break I had the good fortune of speaking with Pathways High student, Perryon, about his seminar experiences.
 He told me the Green Building seminar is his favorite so far and he described how he and other students were testing their building designs, prototypes constructed out of newspaper, to determine how well they could withstand wind and other natural elements.
 He said he especially likes the real world work he’s able to do in the seminar.

-Two days after my discussion with Perryon, I toured the Chicago Architectural Center with my family.
-As we walked past scale models of the largest buildings in the world, I was excited to make the connections between the information displayed on the placards by the models and my conversation with Perryon.
+Fast forward two days and I’m visiting the Chicago Architectural Center with my family.
+As we walked passed scale models of the largest buildings in the world, I was happy to draw the connections between the information displayed on the placards by the models and my conversation with Perryon.
 Specifically, I was drawn to the model of Dubai’s Burj Khalifa, the world’s tallest building, measuring a staggering 2,717 feet (828 meters!)
 The captions on the wall told the story of the building’s conception and development.
-I smiled when I saw the architects’ use of the design process* and emphasis on a multi-disciplinary approach as Pathways High students are exposed to these concepts in their seminars, like Green Building and Entrepreneurship.
-Perryon excelled in the Entrepreneurship seminar, as well.
-His passions took off as he launched his business, A Helpful Hand, and his business website!
+I was excited when I saw the architects’ use of the design process* and emphasis on a multidisciplinary approach as Pathways High students are exposed to these concepts in their seminars, like Green Building.
+Students were also introduced to the design process in the entrepreneurship seminar during first quarter this year.
+Perryon excelled in this seminar, as well.
+His passions took off as he launched his business, A Helping Hand.

-Like all of the young people at Pathways High, Perryon’s talents are many and diverse.
-For example, I learned from Perryon that he had been teaching fellow students how to salsa dance.
+Perryon’s talents are many and diverse, like all of the young people at Pathways High.
+For example, as we talked, I learned that Perryon had been teaching fellow students how to salsa dance.
 He’s been dancing since he was in elementary school.
-This made me wonder how the foot patterns of dances might be applied to building design, like the lotus flower shape that inspired the Burj Khalifa.
+How might the foot patterns of dances be applied to building design, like the lotus flower shape that inspired the Burj Khalifa?

 At Pathways High, students are soaring to new heights in the Green Building seminar through real world work and interactions with experts.
 Will you join us?